Reading Time: 11 minutes

 admissions emails

 These metrics can be instructive.
 If your email open rate is low, it might mean you need to tweak your subject lines.
-If your read rates need to be improved, try changing the format, tone, or length of your copy.
-If too few leads are clicking through on your mails or messages, try serving them with different CTAs and offers to find something more appealing.
-Whatever the problem is, there are always different tactics and techniques you can employ to fix it.
+If your read rates need to be improved, try changing your copy’s format, tone, or length.
+If too few leads click through on your emails or messages, try serving them with different CTAs and offers to find something more appealing.
+Whatever the problem, you can always employ other tactics and techniques to fix it.

-When reviewing your emails and messages, don’t forget to evaluate any collateral content that it might direct prospects towards, such as linked blogs, landing pages, or brochures.
-These offers are often the final stepping stone towards conversion in your campaigns, and need to be as engaging and persuasive as possible.
+When reviewing your emails and messages, don’t forget to evaluate any collateral content that it might direct prospects toward, such as linked blogs, landing pages, or brochures.
+These offers are often the final stepping stone towards conversion in your campaigns and need to be as engaging and persuasive as possible.

 Events